marcnol/pyHiM/Running_pyHiM.md

-## Combine results from runs
+## Combining results from different experiments

 Once you run a bunch of datasets, you will want to combine the PWD matrices together.
 For this:

-1. Retrieve the matrices and barcodes files by for instance:
+1. Retrieve the matrices and barcodes files by scp:

 ```bash
 scp rata@lopevi:/mnt/tronador/Sergio/RAMM_experiments/Experiment_3/deconvolved_DAPI/Embryo_000/buildsPWDmatrix/*ecsv /home/marcnol/data/Experiment_3/000_Embryo/buildsPWDmatrix/